 The following options enable extended-system dynamics, where a colvar is coupled to an additional degree of freedom (fictitious particle) by a harmonic spring.
-All biasing and confining forces are then applied to the extended degree of freedom, and the actual, geometric colvar (function of Cartesian coordinates) only feels the force from the harmonic spring.
+All biasing and confining forces are then applied to the extended degree of freedom.
+The "actual" geometric colvar (function of Cartesian coordinates) only feels the force from the harmonic spring and its wall potentials, if any.

-extendedLagrangian < Add extended degree of freedom > Context: colvar Acceptable Values: boolean Default Value: off
+• extendedLagrangian < Add extended degree of freedom >

 Description: Adds a fictitious particle to be coupled to the colvar by a harmonic spring.
 The fictitious mass and the force constant of the coupling potential are derived from the parameters extendedTimeConstant and extendedFluctuation, described below.
 Biasing forces on the colvar are applied to this fictitious particle, rather than to the atoms directly.
-This implements the extended Lagrangian formalism used in some metadynamics simulations [35].
+This implements the extended Lagrangian formalism used in some metadynamics simulations [37].
 The energy associated with the extended degree of freedom is reported under the MISC title in NAMD's energy output.

-\bullet extended Fluctuation $\,<$ Standard deviation between the colvar and the fictitious particle (colvar unit) >
+• extendedFluctuation < Standard deviation between the colvar and the fictitious particle (colvar unit) >